Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 5. Code analisis workflow

-Aim of this script is apply quality gate for C# projects.
+The aim of this script is to apply quality gate for C# projects.
 This workflow is triggered by **push**, **pull request** or **scheduled** as a cron job.

-Workflow use latest ubuntu runner and a lot of predefined actions containing [CodeQL](https://securitylab.github.com/tools/codeql/) tool.
-Important part is configure project language to execute right analyze.
+The workflow uses the latest ubuntu runner and many predefined actions containing [CodeQL](https://securitylab.github.com/tools/codeql/) tool.
+It is important to configure the project language to enable the right analysis.

 {% include code-header.html %}
 ```bash